Christopher-Schulze/Baristeuer/docs/DOCUMENTATION.md

 ## Cross-Platform Compatibility
 The application is required to be fully functional on both **macOS** and **Windows** operating systems.
 All features must be tested and verified on both platforms to ensure a consistent user experience.

+## Release Workflow
+The creation of a new release is automated through GitHub Actions.
+When a tag is pushed, `.github/workflows/release.yml` builds the application, signs the checksums and publishes a GitHub release.
+The workflow performs the following
+steps:

+1. Checkout the repository with submodules and set up Go and Node.js.
+2. Install the Wails CLI and all dependencies.
+3. Execute `scripts/package.sh <tag>` to build binaries for macOS, Windows and Linux.
+4. Archive the packages and generate a `SHA256SUMS` file.
+5. Import the GPG private key from the `GPG_PRIVATE_KEY` secret and sign the checksums.
+6. Create the GitHub release and upload all artifacts.

+To run the packaging step locally or inspect its behaviour, execute `./scripts/package.sh` from the repository root.
+The script mirrors the build logic used in the release workflow.

 ## Final Project Assessment

 ### Current State